Unearthed: Photography's Roots

 Coming autumn 2020

-Trace the history of photography from the 1840s to present day, as seen through depictions of nature
+Trace the history of photography from the 1840s to present day, as seen through depictions of plants and botany

-In Summer 2020, we present our first major photography exhibition, tracing the rich history of the medium told through depictions of nature, bringing together over 100 works by 25 leading international photographers.
-Unearthed will reveal the fascinating technical processes and narratives behind these images, showcasing innovations in photography by key figures including William Henry Fox Talbot and Imogen Cunningham as well as several overlooked photographers including Japanese artist, Kazumasa Ogawa and the English gardener, Charles Jones.
+This autumn, we present our first major photography exhibition, tracing the rich history of the medium told through depictions of nature, bringing together over 100 works by 37 leading international photographers.
+Unearthed: Photography's Roots will reveal the fascinating technical processes and narratives behind these images, showcasing innovations in photography by key figures including William Henry Fox Talbot and Imogen Cunningham as well as several overlooked photographers including Japanese artist, Kazumasa Ogawa and the English gardener, Charles Jones.
 Jones’ striking modernist photographs of plants remained unknown until 20 years after his death, when they were discovered in a trunk at Bermondsey Market in 1981.